SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 View looking up Lombard Street

 This is another one of the well-known myths about San Francisco.
 Lombard Street is a lovely crooked street in SF's Russian Hill District.
-Tourists flock to this one block long street to take pictures of this world-famous attraction.
+Tourists flock to this one-block-long street to take pictures of the world-famous attraction.

-Little do they know that it isn't even the most crooked street in the world, let alone, in San Francisco.
+Little do they know that it isn't actually the most crooked street in the world, let alone in San Francisco.
 That honor goes to Vermont Street, which is located in SF's Potrero Hill District.

 The difference is that Vermont Street is tucked away in a less traveled district.
 It also isn't as well marketed or as beautifully manicured as Lombard Street.

-There is a "famous" quote by Mark Twain that is often used to describe SF's cool summers.
-The quote is "The coldest winter I ever spent was Summer in San Francisco."
+There is a "famous" San Francisco quote by Mark Twain that is often used to describe our cool summers.
+The quote is "The coldest winter I ever spent was a summer in San Francisco."

 After doing quite a bit of research on this quote, I've found that Mark Twain never said it.
 While he did travel to San Francisco during his life, this is not something he actually said about our lovely city.

-Robert Stroud was officially dubbed "The Birdman of Alcatraz" because of his fondness for birds during his prison terms.
-It was during his stay at Leavenworth Federal Penitentiary, the prison he was at before coming to Alcatraz, that he started to care for and learn about birds.
+It was actually during his stay at Leavenworth Federal Penitentiary, the prison he was at before coming to Alcatraz, that he started to care for and learn about birds.
+He wrote his first book about birds there.

-The movie about his life, portrayed Robert Stroud as a decent person who cared about people and birds.
-The truth is that he found birds, while in Leavenworth, and the guards let him take care of them, since they wanted to placate him.
+The movie about his life portrays the "Birdman" as someone who cared about birds and people.
+The truth is that the guards at Leavenworth let him take care of the birds he found to placate him.

-However, the reality is that, he was a terrible person, and he actually spent almost all his time in solitary confinement since he was so violent and sociopathic.
+In truth, he spent almost all his time in solitary confinement since he was so violent and sociopathic.

 Clear Day at the Golden Gate Bridge